Ayesha1214/blog-post-manager-project/README.md

     In the **same Windows Command Prompt** where you ran `npm install`, you have two options to run the frontend (CRACO will automatically handle the Tailwind configuration):

-    *   **Option A: Development Mode (Recommended for Review)** This starts a development server with hot-reloading.
+    *   **Option A: Development Mode (Recommended for Review)** This starts a development server with hot-reloading.Note: before running npm start, you have to run "npm install" if you get error craco is not recognized as internal/external command.
         ```bash
         npm start
         ```